 Allergic reactions can be triggered by virtually any allergen.
 An allergen is a substance (usually protein-based) which produces a hypersensitive reaction.
-Drugs, blood products, foods and envenomation's are examples of substances which may produce hypersensitive reactions.
+Drugs, blood products, foods and envenomations are examples of substances which may produce hypersensitive reactions.

 Signs & symptoms of a hypersensitive reaction may range from isolated hives to wheezing, shock and cardiac arrest.
-Anaphylaxis is a life-threatening reaction that requires prompt recognition and intervention.
+Anaphylaxis is a life threatening reaction that requires prompt recognition and intervention.
 An anaphylactic reaction may result in airway compromise and circulatory collapse within minutes.

-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to >94%. - 3.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase $\ge 94\%$ move to 15 LPM via NRM. - 3.
 Epi-Pen: If the patient has a history of allergic reactions and has in their possession a prescribed Epi-Pen, is suffering from hives, wheezing, hoarseness, hypotension, ALOC or indicates a history of anaphylaxis, assist the patient with administering the Epi-Pen.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
-Initiate Paramedic Care intercept and transport as soon as possible. - 3.
-Epinephrine 1:1,000: 0.3mg (auto-injector dose) or 0.5mg (draw-up dose) IM if the patient has a history of allergic reactions and/or is suffering from hives, wheezing, hoarseness, hypotension, ALOC or indicates a history of anaphylaxis. - a.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+Initiate ALS intercept and transport as soon as possible. - 3.
+Epinephrine 1: 1,000: 0.3-0.5mg IM if the patient has a history of allergic reactions and/or is suffering from hives, wheezing, hoarseness, hypotension, ALOC or indicates a history of anaphylaxis. - a.
 Administer based on Medication Administration Procedure. - 4.
-DuoNeb: Albuterol (Proventil) 2.5mg + Ipratropium bromide (Atrovent) 0.5mg via nebulizer.
-May repeat the Duo-neb x2 after completion of the first if needed for continued symptomatic relief. - 5.
+Proventil (Albuterol): 2.5mg in 3mL of normal saline via nebulizer over 15 minutes.
+May repeat Albuterol 2.5mg every 15 minutes as needed - 5.
 Apply Waveform Capnography (if equipped). - 6.
 Contact Medical Control as soon as possible.